MMichaelVdV/CompPlantDev/README.md

 # Computational methods in plant developmental biology

-"I wish, lovely friend, that I were able to
+<div align="center"> "I wish, lovely friend, that I were able to
     Happily hand you at once the disentangling word! —
 Watch now and be transformed, how bit by bit the plant-form,
     Guided stepwise, builds to emerge in blossom and fruit!